 Compatible with 32- and 64-bit desktop environments and mobile platforms including iOS and Android, FaceSDK is easy to integrate with new or existing projects, enabling developers to create a wide variety of applications.
 The system detects entire faces and individual facial features, recognizes faces in still images and in real-time video streams, and allows the creation of a wide range of applications from simple automatic red-eye removal tools to biometric login solutions.

-The innovative motion-based recognition system enables seamless recognition and identification of subjects appearing in video streams, allowing building attendance control, security and surveillance systems that require no prior enrollment.
+The innovative Self-learning AI system enables seamless recognition and identification of subjects appearing in video streams, allowing building attendance control, security and surveillance systems that require no prior enrollment.
 FaceSDK can help building of complex face morphing and animation systems for entertainment portals.

 We strived to deliver a robust solution allowing our customers to build maintenance-free systems.
 We carefully designed, implemented and tested each section of our code to ensure zero memory leaks and no lockups during operation.
 The system is tried by many customers on a huge number of servers running critical applications, including our own stress-loaded projects.